kastor-ffxiv/ACT-Photosense/README.md

 This plugin currently works for the following mechanics, listed by encounter.

+### The Tower At Paradigm's Breach (Nier Alliance Raid #3)

+#### Red Girl
+- Cruelty - Darkens screen by 70% for 9 seconds.
+- Sublime Transcendence (AKA the Jumpscare) - Completely obscures screen for 10 seconds.

+#### False Idol/Her Inflorescence
+- Transition effect - Darkens screen by 70% for 12 seconds.
+- Distortion - Darkens screen by 70% for 9 seconds.

 ### E12S

-Lion Breath Cones - Lasts for 30 seconds after the Lion Sculptures spawn.
+- Lion Breath Cones - Darkens screen by 70% for 30 seconds after the Lion Sculptures spawn.